MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/Lab08_Ex4_Deploy apps and create a Configuration Profile for Android.md

 ## Summary

-In this lab, you deploy apps and configure Android devices.
+In this lab, you will use Microsoft Intune to configure, deploy, and manage mobile devices and applications for iOS/iPadOS and Android platforms.

 ### Exercise 4: Deploy apps and create a configuration profile for Android